PaulFrankling/PaulFrankling-online-cv/README.md

       * As a Frequent User, I would like to see of any updates to their CV or website.

-        1. The user may want to see of any updates to the many aspects of my CV, such as any new qualifications or new job roles.
+        1. The user can return to see of any updates made to some aspects of my CV, such as any new qualifications or new job roles.

+### Further Testing

+### Known Bugs

 ## Deployment:

 ### GitHub Pages